Achievable logoAchievable logo

 • Recurrence of respiratory depression may occur, so admit for observation, repeat naloxone if needed

 • Opioid withdrawal is not life threatening.
-It presents within a few hours to days of stopping the opioid drug and lasts for up to 2 weeks.
-It presents with lacrimation, sweating, rhinorrhea, restlessness, dilated pupils, insomnia, cravings and gooseflesh.
+It begins within a few hours to days of stopping the opioid drug and can last up to 2 weeks.
+Symptoms include lacrimation, sweating, rhinorrhea, restlessness, dilated pupils, insomnia, cravings, and gooseflesh.
 Opioid withdrawal can be managed in an outpatient setting.
 Clonidine can be used to decrease symptoms.
-Methadone (less potent opioid agonist) or buprenorphine (a partial opioid agonist), can be used to prevent withdrawal symptoms and they are gradually tapered off over a few months typically.
-Naltrexone is a long acting narcotic antagonist used as a maintenance therapy of opioid de-addiction programs.
-Methylnaltrexone is a peripherally acting opioid antagonist that is used to treat opioid induced constipation and paralytic ileus.
+Methadone (a less potent opioid agonist) or buprenorphine (a partial opioid agonist) can be used to prevent withdrawal symptoms; these are typically tapered gradually over a few months.
+Naltrexone is a long-acting narcotic antagonist used as maintenance therapy in opioid de-addiction programs.
+Methylnaltrexone is a peripherally acting opioid antagonist used to treat opioid-induced constipation and paralytic ileus.

-1. Sedatives, hypnotics, including benzodiazepines and barbiturates: Intoxication presents as sedation, paradoxical excitement in elderly and children, nystagmus, dysarthria, memory lapses and inattention, hypotension, respiratory depression, depressed reflexes, hypoxia, hypothermia, stupor, coma and death.
-Pupils may be normal, dilated or constricted, Light reflex is sluggish.
-Benzodiazepines alone do not cause death, unless they are combined with other CNS depressants like alcohol, barbiturates etc. Management includes gastric lavage, induction of emesis if presenting within 30 minutes and gag reflex is intact, airway protection , oxygen, diuresis, urinary alkalinization to increase excretion, hemodialysis and symptomatic treatment.
+1. Sedatives, hypnotics, including benzodiazepines and barbiturates: Intoxication presents as sedation, paradoxical excitement in elderly and children, nystagmus, dysarthria, memory lapses and inattention, hypotension, respiratory depression, depressed reflexes, hypoxia, hypothermia, stupor, coma, and death.
+Pupils may be normal, dilated, or constricted; the light reflex is sluggish.
+Benzodiazepines alone do not cause death unless combined with other CNS depressants such as alcohol, barbiturates, etc. Management includes gastric lavage, induction of emesis if presenting within 30 minutes and the gag reflex is intact, airway protection, oxygen, diuresis, urinary alkalinization to increase excretion, hemodialysis, and symptomatic treatment.

-• Abruptly stopping benzodiazepines and barbiturates precipitates a life threatening withdrawal syndrome within 12-24 hours of stopping the drug, that manifests as REM rebound, nightmares, anxiety, restlessness, tremulousness, diaphoresis, delirium, seizures and cardiovascular collapse.
-It is treated with pento/phenobarbital is used to control symptoms and needs to be tapered gradually.
+• Abruptly stopping benzodiazepines and barbiturates precipitates a life-threatening withdrawal syndrome within 12-24 hours of stopping the drug.
+It manifests as REM rebound, nightmares, anxiety, restlessness, tremulousness, diaphoresis, delirium, seizures, and cardiovascular collapse.
+It is treated with pento/phenobarbital to control symptoms, and the medication needs to be tapered gradually.
 Supportive therapy is also needed.

-2. Stimulants: They include cocaine, crack or smokable cocaine, methamphetamine , (speed), methylphenidate, phenylpropanolamine and pemoline sodium.
+2. Stimulants: They include cocaine, crack or smokable cocaine, methamphetamine (speed), methylphenidate, phenylpropanolamine, and pemoline sodium.
 Some stimulants are used in the treatment of ADHD.
-Intoxication presents with elevated mood, increased alertness and energy, decreased appetite, anxiety, irritability, hypertension, tachycardia, agitation, full blown psychosis, anger, hallucinations, delusions, dilated pupils, arrhythmias , seizures, ICH , multiple mini-infarcts in the brain, coma and death.
-Treatment is symptomatic with control of vitals, phentolamine and haloperidol etc.
+Intoxication presents with elevated mood, increased alertness and energy, decreased appetite, anxiety, irritability, hypertension, tachycardia, agitation, full-blown psychosis, anger, hallucinations, delusions, dilated pupils, arrhythmias, seizures, ICH, multiple mini-infarcts in the brain, coma, and death.
+Treatment is symptomatic, with control of vitals, phentolamine, haloperidol, etc.

-3. Other drugs: Drugs like Ecstasy or MDMA (amphetamine derivative), ketamine or special K are drugs of abuse.
-Intoxication presents with euphoria, increased sexuality, amnesia, disinhibition, hypertension, tachycardia, hyperthermia, bruxism and rarely renal or hepatic failure.
-Treatment is supportive, alprazolam may be used.
+3. Other drugs: Drugs such as Ecstasy or MDMA (an amphetamine derivative) and ketamine or special K are drugs of abuse.
+Intoxication presents with euphoria, increased sexuality, amnesia, disinhibition, hypertension, tachycardia, hyperthermia, bruxism, and rarely renal or hepatic failure.
+Treatment is supportive; alprazolam may be used.

-• Anticholinergics like atropine and belladonna alkaloids may cause accidental or intentional toxicity.
-Similar syndrome may be seen in elderly or in overdose of TCAs, paroxetine, thioridazine, scopolamine and few over the counter sleep and cold medications.
-Symptoms include irritability, tachycardia, dilated pupils, fever, amnesia, delirium, hallucinations, warm and dry skin and coma.
-Treatment is with physostigmine and donepezil and supportive therapy.
+• Anticholinergics such as atropine and belladonna alkaloids may cause accidental or intentional toxicity.
+A similar syndrome may be seen in elderly patients or in overdose of TCAs, paroxetine, thioridazine, scopolamine, and a few over-the-counter sleep and cold medications.
+Symptoms include irritability, tachycardia, dilated pupils, fever, amnesia, delirium, hallucinations, warm and dry skin, and coma.
+Treatment is with physostigmine and donepezil, plus supportive therapy.

 Sign up for free to take 3 quiz questions on this topic